 CALL FOR ENTRY.
-We invite artists to create a 10’ square chalk painting on Little Italy’s South High Street for the three event days (September 8-10).
+We invite artists to create a 10’ square chalk painting on Little Italy’s South High Street for the three event days (September 6-8).
 The street will come alive as it is transformed into fine works of art.
-The theme of the art is Respect.
+This year’s theme of the art is Mother Courage.

-Festival hours are Friday 12pm-10pm, and Saturday, Sunday and Monday from 11am -10pm.
+Festival hours are Friday, Saturday and Sunday from 11am -7pm with events continuing inside the restaurants throughout the evening.
 Artists are expected to be present at the Festival Friday through Sunday.
-The street will remain closed to vehicular traffic and the tents will be removed on Monday to allow for optimum viewing of the completed art.
-The artists will receive complimentary lunch/dinner from the Little Italy restaurants.
-This year, artists may also exhibit their art for sale in the area surrounding their street painting.
+The artists will receive complimentary lunch/dinner provided by the Little Italy restaurants and served in a communal dining room.
+Artists may also exhibit their art for sale in the area surrounding their street painting.

 If there is rain on Friday or Saturday night, artists must return the following day to repair their works or redraw.
 If rain continues on Sunday, a determination will be made at that time about continuation of the project.
 (Artists should cover their work with plastic sheeting held in place by duct tape to help keep off any rainwater.)
-The street will be tented to allow artists to chalk regardless of the weather.
 It is important for the Organizers to have a phone number where you can be reached in case of changes.